Rimurutempestx/AWS-Lambda-Functions/README.md

 ## S3 (Simple Storage Service)

-- Image Resizing - Lambda functions can be used to resize images stored in S3 buckets.
+- Image resizing: Lambda functions can be used to resize images stored in S3 buckets.
--
+- File processing: Lambda functions can be triggered to process files as soon as they are uploaded to S3 buckets.